architect/arc.codes/public/guides/project-manifest.md

 post /api
 ```

-The `.arc` manifest can be broadly split into three conceptual classifications of configuration:
+The `app.arc` manifest can be broadly split into three conceptual classifications of configuration:

 ### 1. Global / system